it-tinyangel/test-github-how-does-it-work/README.md

 #### How does ***[GitHub](https://github.com/)*** work

 > Basic recommendation for learning how work it do, experiment and discover.
-You'll soon learn to get what you want. :muscle: :sunglasses:
+You'll soon learn to get what you want. :muscle: :sunglasses: :sunglasses:

 ***<strong>Default</strong>*** **brunch names**: